Oven Roasted Green Beans can be served as an appetizer or a side dish, and they are so easy to make!

 - salt and pepper to taste

-- Preheat oven to 425°F. Line a baking sheet with aluminum foil.
+- Preheat oven to 425°F. Line a baking sheet with parchment paper.

-- Toss all ingredients on a prepared baking sheet.
-Roast 10-15 minutes or until tender but crisp.
+- Roast 10-15 minutes or until tender, yet crisp.

 - Uncooked and unwashed green beans will keep in the refrigerator, wrapped in a layer of paper towel, for up to 2 days.

 - Prep beans ahead of time, place in a zippered bag and refrigerate for a few hours.
 Simply spread onto the prepared baking sheet and bake.